 “On most days, the crappie will be holding at the top of the brush.
 But occasionally, the fish are a bit deeper along the sides,” English said.
 “It’s important to check the entire brush thoroughly, because fish often congregate in small sections of (it).
 After thoroughly fishing a spot without action, I’ll make a move.
 At this time of the year, crappies and bream are fairly aggressive.
 So I don’t linger long without action.”

 English said rods ranging from 6 to 10 feet with light tips are ideal for both species.
 The biggest difference between crappie and bream rigs is he’ll use a No. 6, long-shank, wire hook baited with a cricket for bream.
 He has separate sets of rods rigged for each species, allowing an instant change when appropriate.

 Davis said bream fishing in December is not a “Plan B” in case crappie don’t bite.
-Targeting bream is a legitimate trip in its own right, and odds are good limits of big bream can be caught in short order.
+Targeting bream is a legitimate trip in its own right.
+And odds are, anglers can catch good limits of big bream in short order.

 “I’ve found that even when guiding specifically for crappie, I’ll carry a couple boxes of crickets.
 Once we’re happy with the crappie catch, I’ll target a bream spot.
 When big bream start putting horseshoe bends in the rods, some seriously fun bream fishing is on.

 “We don’t always catch bream mingled with crappie.
 So when I look for bream, I work attractors with shallower cover than the ideal crappie depths,” he said.
 “Sometimes, the best bream cover will be in water 15 to 20 feet deep, with the top of the brush or debris no more than 10 feet deep.
 Bream are usually very aggressive, and they’ll often take the cricket as it drops.
 Multiple bream hookups are common.
 It’s crazy good bream fishing for December.”